mozilla/remote-settings-ai-window-prompts-updater/README.md

-# Remote Settings Ingestion Cronjob Example
+# Remote Settings Ingestion Cronjob - `ai-window-prompts` Collection

 Turn a source of data into records on Remote Settings.